Hazebyte/CrateReloaded/docs/config/crate.md

     - 'item:(diamond 1),    chance:(5)'
 ```

-Each reward is calculated to a percentage based on it's weight.
+Each reward is calculated to a percentage based on its weight.

 * The **total weight** is **100 = (50 + 20 + 15 + 10 + 5)**.
 * **Reward Percentage** = (**weight / total weight**) \* 100%.